Four layers. One civic infrastructure.

 Any jurisdiction, no code required

 Adding your region's data sources doesn't require writing code.
-Communities configure their own data connections through simple, declarative setup.
+Communities configure their own data connections through declarative setup.

 Every jurisdiction publishes civic data differently — different websites, different formats, different update schedules.
 The region plugin system handles this complexity so communities don't have to.

-Region configs are simple JSON files that describe what data to collect — URLs, data types, and natural language content goals.
+Region configs are simple JSON files that describe what data to collect — URLs, data types, and natural-language content goals.
 The AI-powered scraping pipeline figures out how to extract it.
 No scraper code required.

 JSON, not code